 I think Salta would have stood out more if I hadn’t been to Salar de Uyuni or the Atacama Desert beforehand.
 The salar and Atacama were out of this world, and it was hard to avoid thinking, “Well, this view of Cerro de los Siete Colores is nice, but it’s not quite as amazing as [Laguna Colorada, El Tatio, etc.].”

-I didn’t love Mendoza as much as I thought I would.
-Another downer (I apologize – I know I’m not doing a good job at being glowingly positive in this post), and I was surprised Mendoza didn’t make more of an impression on me.
-With vineyards everywhere and a drier, more moderate climate, what’s not to like?
+I apologize for another downer, but I didn’t love Mendoza as much as I thought I would.
+(I’m not doing a good job of being glowingly positive in this post.)
+I was surprised Mendoza didn’t make more of an impression on me; with vineyards everywhere and a drier, more moderate climate, what’s not to like?

 My hostel offered a number of tours, including spa days and horseback riding.
 Let’s be real: wine was my main reason to visit Mendoza, so a biking tour in Maipú was #1 on my to-do list.
 Every morning, the hostel owners rounded up guests interested in the bike tour, so they could leave as a group.

 On the morning of my wine tour, I met a 26-year-old Brit who lamented that it had been a while since he found someone he meshed with on the road.
-I could relate to his complaint since I had certainly experienced my share of periods where I didn’t meet people I really connected with.
+I could relate to his complaint since I had certainly gone through times where I didn’t meet people I really connected with.
 Still, I didn’t get what “types” of people he was hoping to meet based on our conversation.

 Since the Brit and I both planned to visit wineries in Maipú, the hostel owner introduced us to three other guests who also wanted to go on a wine tour: a man-bunned Scot in his early 30s and two 23-year-old Australians.
-The three had met at a legendary party hostel in Buenos Aires (I’m not exaggerating when I say this hostel has a reputation; I kept meeting people throughout South America who had stayed there).
+The three had met at a legendary party hostel in Buenos Aires.
+(I’m not exaggerating when I say this hostel has a reputation; I kept meeting travelers throughout South America who had stayed there.)
 The Scot and Australians took one look at me and concluded: boring and basic.
-I couldn’t blame them – they weren’t wrong.
+I couldn’t blame them–they weren’t wrong.
 I knew I was going to be the odd one out in the group, but the Brit seemed thrilled.

-We took a 30-minute bus ride to Maipú Bikes, where the staff gave us a map of nearby wineries as we paid for our bike rentals (150 ARS or ~$3.50).
+We took a 30-minute bus ride to Maipú Bikes, where the staff gave us a map of nearby wineries as we paid for our bike rentals (150 ARS or ~$8).
 We decided on Tempus Alba as our first stop, which was a 25-minute ride away.
 Although there was a bike path for the first half of the ride, we had to bike among traffic for the second half.
-A couple of us – you bet I was one of them – were uncomfortable with biking right next to cars, but we made it to Tempus Alba unscathed.
+A couple of us–you bet I was one of them–were uncomfortable with biking right next to cars, but we made it to Tempus Alba unscathed.

 Our last stop was Mevi, where we ordered lunch and a couple more glasses of wine.
 Like Tempus Alba, Mevi had a terrace, where our group hung out.

 I can’t recall much of the substance of my group’s conversations during our wine tour, but I do remember thinking that I was different from my group mates.
 I tend to think before I speak and usually keep my emotions in check, but the Scot and Australians had much less of a filter.
 This meant they were entertaining, but they could also be quick to judge others (see, e.g., the Australians’ distaste for the San Diegan).
-The Brit loved this; he, like a few other Brits I met on the road, jumped at any chance to engage in banter and had missed it during his travels.
+The Brit loved this; he, like a few other Brits I met on the road, had missed engaging in banter during his travels and jumped at any chance to exchange witticisms.
+(The Brits I’ve met love talking about how much they love banter.)
 I, on the other hand, had a lot less to contribute.
 It was a personality clash, plain and simple.
 We were all adults and civil to each other, but I knew I wouldn’t become their new best friend.